-Lost Colony publishes one mid-length (10,000-25,000 words) story of speculative fiction (science fiction and fantasy in all of their manifestations) every quarter.
-Quarterly stories are published for free on our website (with ads) and for 99 cents as an ebook (without ads).
+Lost Colony publishes one masterfully crafted mid-length (10,000-25,000 words) story of speculative fiction (science fiction and fantasy in all of their manifestations) every quarter.
+Quarterly stories are published for free on our website (with ads) and for a small cost as an ebook (without ads).
 Once a year, all four of the stories that have appeared in the magazine are published in an annual anthology, both electronically and in print.
 If you buy the ebook of either the quarterly story or the annual anthology, or if you buy the print version of the annual anthology, you will also get editor’s notes, explaining why each story was chosen for publication.

 I started Lost Colony after I wrote a mid-length story and very quickly ran out of outlets to submit it to.
 I thought that the mid-length story should get more love, so I decided to launch this little publication.